 During the depths of the recession following the 2008 financial crisis, Americans who were frustrated with not being able to find work took the bold step of opening their own small businesses.
 It was a bittersweet accomplishment for many new moms and pops, who became known as necessity entrepreneurs.

 Now five years later as the recovery gains traction, new data shows the tables have turned.
 Instead of necessity-driven new businesses, more U.S. entrepreneurs are launching ventures based on perceived opportunities, growth ambitions and a broad optimistic outlook—a group sometimes called opportunity entrepreneurs.

 Just a quick look at a Florida International University study on the same topic seems to indicate there is a rise in entrepreneurship during harder economic times, but the question I have is does the distinction really matter?

 Whose Necessity Breeds Innovation?

 There is that old saying that necessity breeds innovation but whose need is that?
 Is it the person who has been hammered by the economy?
 Maybe in rare cases but certainly not the majority.
-Just heading over to a service like 1&1 Domains and registering a domain does not make an entrepreneur or long term business owner.
+Registering a domain does not make an entrepreneur or long term business owner.
 That is not to take away from those business owners that started something because of a downturn in the ecnomy the whole topic just makes me wonder how many of these businesses last.
 Then the next logical question becomes even if the business is stable how many close up shop when the economy turns and a traditional job is more likely to be had?